deanhiller/webpieces/README.md

   * enum in menu
   * child database beans with id
   * any other ones
+* tests on network outage during ajax calls to make that even cooler
 * tests on whitespace issues on tags and formatting so we can isolate the differences
 * look into 1.8 second test TestAjaxHibernate.testNotFoundInSubRoute....odd that it took 1.8 seconds.
 I REALLY REALLY don't like that.  oh, frontend2 new version probably fixes this.  check after that is in.
 * create api / REST method so webserver can be used as api
 * verify upload file can work http2,etc
 * http1.1 protect pipeline errors
-* max conccurent streams is 50 right now for safety ...need to rework that
+* max concurent streams is 50 right now for safety ...need to rework that
 * java tmp locations seem to be deleted after a while.  research this so tests dont' fail(perhaps touch the files each build so all files have same timestamp)
 * deal with line '                    if(payloadLength > settings.get(Http2Settings.Parameter.SETTINGS_MAX_FRAME_SIZE)'
-* more fully integrate the http2 stack
+* more fully integrate the http2 stack. ie. finish and use http-frontend2 instead of http-frontend
 * perhaps we want more testing around the CRUD examples
 * add optimistic locking test case for hibernate plugin with example in webapp and feature tests as examples as well
 * implement Upgrade-Insecure-Requests where if server has SSL enabled, we redirect all pages to ssl